jexuswebserver/jexus_docs/manager/tutorials/php-diagnostics.rst

 a challenge.
 Either manually or via Web Platform Installer, you might get a broken installation.

+Thus, proper tooling is needed to diagnose such broken installation and learn which steps can be taken to make it healthy.

+.. attention:: Installing PHP via Web Platform Installer today is often problematic.
+   It is highly recommended that you follow `the manual steps <https://docs.microsoft.com/en-us/iis/application-frameworks/scenario-build-a-php-website-on-iis/configuring-step-1-install-iis-and-php#13-download-and-install-php-manually>`_ .

 The Built-in PHP Diagnostics
 ----------------------------
 For web sites opened in Jexus Manager, there is an action called PHP